presto-osu/orlis-orcis/orlis/README.md

 please refer to the [website](http://www.st.informatik.tu-darmstadt.de/artifacts/codematch/).

-The list of apps we successfully downloaded that have the same version is shown in "closed_apps_benchmarks/apps_list.txt".
-It contains all the hashes that could be used to download the apps from [AndroZoo](https://androzoo.uni.lu/).
-The list of library jar name we successfully downloaded is shown in "closed_apps_benchmarks/library_list.txt".
+The list of same version apps we successfully downloaded is shown in "closed_apps_benchmarks/apps_list.txt".
+It contains all the hashes of the apps that could be used to download the apps from [AndroZoo](https://androzoo.uni.lu/).
+The list of library jar names we successfully downloaded is shown in "closed_apps_benchmarks/library_list.txt".